d-krupke/close-enough-tsp/README.md

 - New pruning rules based on geometric insights that can give significant speed-ups.
 - Branching degree reduction giving further exponential speed-ups in some cases.

+*Cite as "CE-TSP BnB2: An exact and modular Close-Enough Traveling Salesman Problem Solver" by D. Krupke, M. Perk, B. Ugav.*

 ## Installation

 You need a properly installed Gurobi-license for this modul, as we use its SOCP-solver.
 You can easily get a free license for academic purposes.
 The free non-academic license is probably not sufficient and will lead to errors.

+(CGAL does not require you to install a license, but you would need to buy one for commercial usage)

 ### Python